-Goodwill as of June 30, 2019 and 2018 and changes in the carrying amount of goodwill for the respective periods are as follows (in thousands):
+Goodwill as of June 30, 2020 and 2019 and changes in the carrying amount of goodwill for the respective periods are as follows (in thousands):

 As of June 30,

-2019 2018
+2020

-Balance at the beginning of the period \$ 57,855 \$ 57,812
+Balance at the beginning of the period \$ 57,770 \$ 57,855

-Currency translation (85) 43
+Currency translation (53) (85)

-Balance at the end of the period \$ 57,770 \$ 57,855
+Balance at the end of the period \$ 57,717 \$ 57,770

-In fiscal 2019, the Company performed its annual goodwill impairment test and determined that there was no impairment to goodwill.
+In fiscal 2020, the Company performed its annual goodwill impairment test and determined that there was no impairment to goodwill.
+In addition, during the third and fourth quarters of fiscal year 2020, the Company reviewed for possible triggering events due to circumstances surrounding the COVID-19 pandemic and no impairment loss was recorded as a result of such review.
 The Company will continue to monitor its recorded goodwill for indicators of impairment.